--Working on a table on their own / or sent to a partner class or to the Headteacher with work for a period of time.

--Loss of privileges - this may include loss of playtime, if the pupil is being dangerous or unsafe, not taking a pupil to an extra-curricular activity/event outside of school when representing the school.

--Remove the child from situation.
+- -Working on a table on their own / or sent to a partner class or to the Headteacher with work for a period of time. - -Loss of privileges this may include loss of playtime, if the pupil is being dangerous or unsafe, not taking a pupil to an extra-curricular activity/event outside of school when representing the school. - -Remove the child from situation.
 A child may need to be removed or asked to leave the classroom and go to a quiet place.
-If there is only one adult in a classroom and the child refuses to move, the adult may summon support by using Red Triangle (red triangle given to responsible child to take to Office / Headteacher / Next door classroom.) -Taken to Headteacher (if HT not available another senior member of staff e.g Deputy Head).
-When a child is seen by the HT, the incident is recorded in the behaviour log or on My concern, together with the sanction imposed, the Parent/carer will be informed.
+If there is only one adult in a classroom and the child refuses to move, the adult may summon support by using Red Triangle (red triangle given to responsible child to take to Office / Headteacher / Next door classroom.) - Visiting the Headteacher (if HT not available another senior member of staff e.g Deputy Head).
+When a child is seen by the HT and the incident is of a serious nature, the incident is recorded in the behaviour log or on My concern, together with the sanction imposed, the Parent/carer will be informed.

-At playtimes and lunchtimes minor incidents are dealt with by duty staff.
-The Headteacher (or Senior Teacher) is available to deal with more significant inappropriate behaviours and the above followed.
+At playtimes and lunchtimes minor incidents are dealt with by duty staff and or/the class teacher.
+The Headteacher (or Senior Teacher) is available to deal with more significant dangerous/unkind behaviours and the above followed.

-Appendix 1: Rewards/Sanctions examples Appendix 2: Behaviour Slip to Parents/Carers
+Appendix 1: Rewards/Sanctions examples

+Appendix 2: Behaviour Slip to Parents/Carers